 With our Application Package, your dedicated immigration lawyer will advise you on your application process and eligibility.
 Your caseworker will then complete and submit your forms to the Home Office on your behalf.

 Our Fast-Track Application Package is a premium service for those who need to submit their application in time with their deadlines.
 Your case will become a top priority for our lawyers and you will benefit from our highest-quality services.

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-You will need to score 70 points on the points-based system in order to be eligible for the UK Student Visa.
+You will need to score 70 points on the points-based system in order to be eligible for the study visa.

 Here is a table explaining the points-based system: